LSMSA-FILM/lsmsa-film.github.io/docs/workflows/mobile-app/index.md

 ---
-title: TriCaster System
+title: Mobile App
-sidebar_position: 3
+sidebar_position: 6
 ---

-# Livestreaming using LSMSA's TC Mini X system
+# Livestreaming at LSMSA using a mobile app for a livestreaming platform